 Following a public proceeding in 2014, the FCC received more than 4 million individual comments about net neutrality, the majority of which were in support of an established order.
 In February 2015, the FCC voted on new net neutrality rules.
 The rules were again challenged in court and in early December 2015, the D.C.
 Circuit heard oral arguments on the merits of the new rules.
-A final decision is expected in April 2016.
+A final decision was made in June 2016, upholding the rules.

 See the Net Neutrality Statement of Concern for background information and talking points about What’s At Stake.